-The Eco means utilities need to put processes in place now to manage sensitive customer data, say Darrin Hill and John Skipper.
+The Eco means utilities need to put processes in place now to manage sensitive customer data, says John Skipper.

 One consequence of the Energy Company Obligation (ECO) that comes into force later this year is the need to maintain large volumes of information about customers.
 This aspect has not been given much airtime, but the information could include sensitive details about a customer's ability to pay bills, their vulnerability and the condition of their property.